Race Discrimination and Harassment

 In order to file a lawsuit in federal court alleging a violation of the Civil Rights Act or the Maine Human Rights Act, the employee must first clear certain procedural hurdles.
 Ask an experienced lawyer for help with filing a claim for racial discrimination.Trust Your Case to Experienced Attorneys

 You do not have to tolerate racial discrimination or harassment in the workplace.
 The employment discrimination lawyers of the Maine Employee Rights Group have a deep understanding of the state and federal laws that protect employees.
 We help victims of unlawful racial discrimination from Portland, Bangor, and throughout Maine.
-Call 207.874.0905 or fill out our online contact form to schedule your free consultation.
+Call 207.874.0905 or fill out our online contact form to schedule your consultation.